Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 - `PrincipalId`: The ObjectId of the user to which you are assigning the app role.

 > [!NOTE]
-> This example applies when `Connect-AzureAD` was called witout any parameters.
-See [Example 4](#example-4--when-connected-using-a-customer-owned-app-or-service-identity) to see how this cmdlet is used when connected using a customer-owned app registration or service identity.
+> This example applies when `Connect-AzureAD` was called without any parameters.
+See [Example 4](#example-4-when-connected-using-a-customer-owned-app-or-service-identity) to see how this cmdlet is used when connected using a customer-owned app registration or service identity.

 ### Example 3: Assign an app role to a group